seikur0/PGO-mapscan-opt/README.md

 To Tejado, who made the original pokemongo api demo, which I based my project on: https://github.com/tejado/pgoapi

 To AeonLucid for creating and expanding the POGO Protos Library: https://github.com/AeonLucid/POGOProtos

+To HEKTakun, I'm using his awesom pokemon icons for the map.